toolness/png-baker.js/README.md

 then manipulate this data and re-encode the baked PNG.

 The library requires support for [Typed Arrays][] and the [File API][].
-It has been verified to work on Internet Explorer 10, Safari 6 (desktop and iOS), Chrome 30, and Firefox 24.
+It has been verified to work on Internet Explorer 10, Chrome 30, Opera 12, and Firefox 24.

 ## Usage